In 2019, Scottish Ensemble is celebrating its 50th anniversary.

 From our first performances at Lledlanet Nights, the festival spirit is still in our blood!
 In 2018, Scottish Ensemble was successful in securing funding from the Creative Europe programme of the European Commission, and is now leading The Bridge, a new cooperation project between European string ensembles.

-This significant new project will culminate in a new international festival of string ensembles in Glasgow in May 2020 and the inauguration of a European Strings Ensembles Network!
-This is a hugely exciting for our work and a significant new event for Scotland’s music audiences, with the potential to generate a true legacy for string music across Europe.
+This significant new project was to culminate in a new international festival of string ensembles in Glasgow in May 2020 (postponed due to Covid-19) and the inauguration of a European Strings Ensembles Network!
+This is a hugely exciting development of our work and a significant new event for Scotland’s music audiences, with the potential to generate a true legacy for string music across Europe.
 While Creative Europe supports 60% of this project’s funding, we must also bring in additional support to enable this project to fulfil its potential.

 If we reach our target, we will use support from our Fund to the Future to:

-- Present a truly varied, dynamic and ground-breaking programme of performances across Glasgow when we welcome three international performing groups to Scotland for this festival in May 2020.
+- Present a truly varied, dynamic and ground-breaking programme of performances across Glasgow when we welcome three international performing groups to Scotland for this festival (date TBC due to Covid-19).

-- Find additional ways to strengthen our cultural ties with Europe through additional events, performances and exchanges around The Bridge; using our musical heritage to unite and reinforce a shared and vital European identity for audiences at home and abroad.
+- Find additional, sustainable ways to strengthen our cultural ties with Europe through additional events, performances and exchanges around The Bridge; using our musical heritage to unite and reinforce a shared and vital European identity for audiences at home and abroad.

 - Bond together – through digital infrastructure and special commissions – an ambitious network of exceptional string groups across Europe which will generate new Europe-wide ideas and musical initiatives.